compss211/final-project-repo-team-7/README.md

 * **`in_group_words_key.csv`**
   Mapping of in-group adjectives to higher-level identity themes.
 Each row has a theme name and a list of adjectives that fall under that theme.
-  Used in:

-  * LLM adjective theme analysis for Americans (e.g., Principled, Resilient, Collaborative)

 * **`out_group_words_key.csv`**
   Mapping of out-group adjectives to themes.
 Same format as the in-group file.
-  Used in:

-  * LLM adjective theme analysis for “anti-American” or out-group traits (e.g., Corrupt, Violent, Divisive)

 * **`sample_speeches_llm_enriched.csv`**
   LLM-enriched 20% sample of speeches.
 Contains: